 It didn’t take me long to realise that there was a huge gap in the market for custom vinyl graphics and so, soon after, Art & Sea began.
 I was lucky enough to get some start up funding from the Prince’s Scottish Youth Business Trust.
 With this, I purchased some of the key equipment needed and without their help we really wouldn’t be here today.

 From my office in Oban, I offer everything from vinyl boat names and vinyl lettering to custom vinyl graphics, vehicle livery and logo design.
 With the help of my awesome vinyl cutter I am able to offer a whole range of vinyl graphics for boats, vehicles and loads more.

 No matter how big or bold your ideas, I’m here to make them work.
 That’s what makes Art & Sea unique; all graphics are drawn by myself, everything is completely unique and I’ll work with you to bring your vision to life.

-When out of the office, I can usually be found on the sea; either kayaking, exploring further afield onboard our own sailing boat ‘Snowgoose’, or volunteering as a crew member for Oban RNLI Lifeboat.
-I’m also currently studying towards a BA Honours Degree in Design & Innovation.
+When out of the office, I can usually be found on the sea; either sea kayaking (I hold the BCU’s Advanced Sea Kayak Leader and UKCC Level 2 Coach awards), exploring further afield onboard our own sailing boat ‘Snowgoose’ or volunteering as a crew member for Oban’s RNLI Lifeboat.

 Thanks for reading,